Smart City: integrate your mobility and crowd management devices

 Data visualisation tool for connected IoT devices

-Data visualisations to gain new insights
+Dashboard apps to share and gain new insights

 Related use cases